ionic-team/stencil/readme.md

 Stencil components are plan ES6/TypeScript classes with some decorator metadata.

+Create new components by creating files with a `.tsx` extension, such as `my-component.tsx`, and place them in `src/components`.

 ```typescript
 // Import the Component decorator, and h, the virtual dom call that our JSX compiles to.
 import { Component, h } from '@stencil/core';